 We all hope that we never have cause to set foot inside a courtroom (unless you’re a lawyer or a judge, of course), but we live in an unpredictable and increasingly complex world.
-As such, any of us could find ourselves unexpectedly in the middle of some form of litigation, and if this happens to you, you will want to be as prepared as possible for what follows.
+As such, any of us could find ourselves unexpectedly in the middle of some form of litigation, and if this happens to you, be as prepared as possible for what follows.

-The first part of any legal process will be finding an attorney with experience in the relevant area of the law, and who you feel you can trust to represent your interests.
+The first part of any legal process will be finding an attorney with experience in the relevant area of the law, and who you can trust to represent your interests.
 Most of us have no idea how to go about identifying and securing the services of an appropriate lawyer, and until the situation arises, it is something we are unlikely to think about.
-Below are some words of advice from legal professionals on how to most efficiently go about finding the right lawyer for you.
+Below are some words of advice from legal professionals on how to most efficiently go about finding the right lawyer.

 Identify the Specialty

 Most lawyers practice a specific area of the law and while they will probably have a reasonably good understanding of the universal basic principles of the law, they will be particularly well versed in their area of expertise.
-Identifying the kind of lawyer you require is sometimes easy, for example if you are injured due to someone else’s negligence then you should search for a personal injury attorney.
+Identifying the kind of lawyer required is sometimes easy, for example if you are injured due to someone else’s negligence then search for a personal injury attorney.

-However sometimes it is not so obvious, if you are unsure then searching the internet may reveal to you what specialty you should be looking for, but if at all possible you should consult with a qualified professional.
+However sometimes it is not so obvious, so searching the internet may reveal what specialty to look for, but if possible, consult with a qualified professional.

 There is an ever growing number of online resources for both lawyers and their clients.
 For example, FindLaw is a service that is operated by attorneys with the aim of making otherwise complex information and concepts accessible to the layperson.